 Supply-demand is nothing but the border area of support or resistance

-Why supply and demand zone in our chart?
+Why is the supply and demand zone in our chart?

 - Because your position is pretty big, it won’t be filled all at once.
-It will get filled fast, and you will be able to enter the whole position, but the position will get split as the price moves upward quickly.
-It is the aggressive market participants, who drive the price aggressively up or down with their market orders
+It will get filled quickly, and you will be able to enter the whole position, but the position will get split as the price moves quickly.
+The aggressive market participants drive the price aggressively up or down with their market orders.

 Why does the Market return to Supply and Demand Zones?

 - Because the smart money position is pretty big, it won’t be filled all at once.
 Smart money could not get all their trades placed when the zone formed.
 If they rush into the market, the price goes along with them.
 This action will make them buy higher and sell lower.
 They resolve this issue by leaving blocks of orders on the books.

 - To get their remaining trades placed, the banks leave pending orders at the zones so that when the market returns to the zone, the trades they were unable to get placed initially are executed, and the market moves back in the direction in which the zone was created.

 WHY TRADE FROM THE SUPPLY AND DEMAND ZONE?